COMMUNICATION, BEHAVIOUR & ART

 How to Breathe Properly

-Straighten your posture and get comfortable.
+Sit or stand with a straight posture and get comfortable.

 Congratulations, you just slowed your breath to six breaths per minute!